7 Best Soprano Ukuleles – Finding the Top Standard Ukes

 Check out this useful video showing the differences in size and tone in soprano, concert and tenor ukuleles:

 If you end up with a soprano ukulele, you’ve made a decent choice – especially if you are a beginner.
-You can always upgrade to a concert or tenor at a later date, after you know that your relationship with the ukulele is more than a short fling.
+You can always buy a concert or tenor uke at a later date, if you feel you need more room to play or more projection.

+What’s next?
 Take a look at our chart, read some reviews, then create a shortlist of your favorite models.
 If possible, go try some out in your local guitar store.
-This way, you’ll also know if a soprano is the best fit for you, or whether you need something a little bigger.
+This way, you’ll also know if a soprano is the best fit for you, or whether you need something a little bigger straight away.

 Good luck with your soprano uke shopping!